jackthomas1430/deep-learning-challenge/README.md

 # Alphabet Soup Charity Neural Network Analysis
 ## Project Overview
 The purpose of this project is to create a binary classification model that predicts whether an organization funded by the Alphabet Soup charity will be successful.
 The original dataset consists of 34,299 organizations with metadata about each organization, such as:

-  -EIN and NAME—Identification columns -APPLICATION_TYPE—Alphabet Soup application type -AFFILIATION—Affiliated sector of industry -CLASSIFICATION—Government organization classification -USE_CASE—Use case for funding -ORGANIZATION—Organization type
+- EIN and NAME: Identification columns
+- APPLICATION_TYPE: Alphabet Soup application type
+- AFFILIATION: Affiliated sector of industry
+- CLASSIFICATION: Government organization classification
+- USE_CASE: Use case for funding
+- ORGANIZATION: Organization type
-  -STATUS—Active status
+- STATUS: Active status
-  -INCOME_AMT—Income classification
+- INCOME_AMT: Income classification
-  -SPECIAL_CONSIDERATIONS—Special considerations for application -ASK_AMT—Funding amount requested
+- SPECIAL_CONSIDERATIONS: Special considerations for application
+- ASK_AMT: Funding amount requested
-  -IS_SUCCESSFUL—Was the money used effectively
+- IS_SUCCESSFUL: Was the money used effectively
 The analysis includes preprocessing the data, building and optimizing a neural network, and testing different techniques improve the model's accuracy.

 ## Instructions